 The Windows Command Prompt (sometimes called the DOS prompt) is a tool that allows administrators to invoke system-wide commands to make administration easier and more efficient.
 The average user has little use for this tool.

-many administration prevents users to have a command prompt enabled for their access, as to be considered good practice for system hardening.disabling cmd prompt could be perfect prevention for intruders. let's consider that you are required to conduct a test against a system and figured out that CMD is disabled and you only allowed to browser files only. that's really challenging and you can't run your commands easily, and using bat scripts is not enough and may produce several errors and mistakes because it is still not an interactive mode to troubleshoot if scripts executed or caused an error.
+many administration prevents users to have a command prompt enabled for their access, as too is considered good practice for system hardening. disabling the cmd prompt could be perfect prevention for intruders. let’s consider that you are required to conduct a test against a system and figured out that CMD is disabled and you are only allowed to browser files only. that’s really challenging and you can’t run your commands easily, and using bat scripts is not enough and may produce several errors and mistakes because it is still not an interactive mode to troubleshoot if scripts executed or caused an error.

 prevent access into cmd